team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/kohila.md

 Store dried kohila leaves in an airtight container in a cool, dry place.
 Rhizomes can be stored in a humid, cool place for up to 6 months.
 In Sri Lankan households, fresh kohila is often kept in a cool, shaded area and used within a few days.

 ## Protecting your plants
+### Pest control
+We could not find robust information about pests specific to this plant.
+This may be because of the high toxicity of the plant itself.

 ### Disease control
 **Disease:** Tuber rotting causes Fusarium oxysporum (Fungus) or Ralstonia solanacearum (bacteria) **Symptoms:** Yellowing leaves, wilting, and root rot for fungus; rotten tubers with brown insides, and oozing in water for bacteria
 **Control method:** For fungus, remove water and add 40 grams of lime per square foot.
 If roots are infected by bacteria, remove the infected roots and add lime after removing water.
 In Sri Lanka, traditional remedies like wood ash are sometimes used instead of lime.

 ## Difficulty Rating
 ### Low country wet zone (Difficulty: 3/10)